 Even if a search engine like Google can find a phrase or piece from your document online, it is not always clear where that piece is.
 Google may return a page for results but not give you the details you need as part of a useful plagiarism check.
 It’s also unlikely to act as a duplicate content checker for online publishers.

 When you use a free plagiarism checker on content, you get a detailed report of the matches found along with a percentage of the document that is considered to be duplicate content.

 This is useful because even a document that has quotes that are properly cited could get a lower grade if you have too many of them.
 If quotes and other properly cited phrases are too large of a percentage of your paper, it could impact your grade.

 4. Peace of Mind

-When you use a plagiarism tool, you can submit knowing it is free of duplicate content and cited properly.
-This step can eliminate risk, improve your work and reduce the stress and anxiety.
+After using plagiarism tool, you can submit knowing it is free of duplicate content or cited properly.
+This step can eliminate risk, improve your work and protect your reputation.

 5. Better Writing

 If you’re creating content for a client or publication, running your finished piece through a plagiarism checker can help you spot quotes needing citations.

 Running a quote through a checker can help you find and authenticate the source, too.